aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to POTM within C++ Applications" h2="Convert MD to POTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate MD to POTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MD to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert MD to POTM?</h2>

+If you are a C++ developer, you may need to integrate the feature of MD to POTM conversion inside your C++ applications.
+This conversion is necessary to make the documents compatible with different platforms and applications.

+<h2>How Aspose.Total Helps for MD to POTM Conversion?</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that helps developers to work with different file formats.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++.
+By using Aspose.PDF for C++, you can export MD to PPTX.
+Then, you can use Aspose.Slides for C++ to convert PPTX to POTM.
+This way, you can easily convert MD to POTM in two simple steps.

+Aspose.PDF for C++ is a powerful API that helps developers to create, read, edit, and convert PDF documents.
+It supports a wide range of features such as document manipulation, text extraction, image extraction, and much more.
+It also supports the conversion of MD to PPTX.

+Aspose.Slides for C++ is a powerful API that helps developers to create, read, edit, and convert presentations.
+It supports a wide range of features such as document manipulation, text extraction, image extraction, and much more.
+It also supports the conversion of PPTX to POTM.

+By using Aspose.Total for C++, you can easily convert MD to POTM in two simple steps.
+It is a comprehensive package of APIs that helps developers to work with different file formats.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++.
+Both APIs are powerful and feature-rich, and they help developers to create, read, edit, and convert documents and presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}